Negative Side Effects of Air Purifiers

 There’s no doubt that air purifiers are one of the most marketed items that you can find anywhere.
 The claims about the effectiveness of air purifiers seem to reach new heights every year.
 Some of the claims made by some advertisers make air purifier sound more gimmicky or scammy than an actual appliance that has a real function.

 Whichever side of the fence you fall on, there is more than enough ammunition to argue your side.
-Here we’ve laid out what we think are the biggest disadvantages and advantages to owning an air purifier.
+Here we’ve laid out what we think are the biggest negatives and side effects as well as advantages to owning an air purifier.

 1. Air purifiers are Expensive